carallon/pharos-controller-api/sphinx-src/queryjs/override.rst

 clear_fixture_overrides
 =======================

 Release any overrides on a fixture, or all fixtures.
+Propagates to all controllers in a project.

 ``clear_fixture_overrides(params, callback)``